pulumi/pulumi-hugo/themes/default/content/docs/guides/saml/gsuite.md

     ![Enable the SAML application part 2](/images/docs/reference/service/saml-gsuite/gsuite-app-enable-2.png)

-   At this point, you're done configuring G Suite, and can move on to completing SAML SSO setup in the Pulumi Service.
+   At this point, you're done configuring Google Workspace, and can move on to completing SAML SSO setup in the Pulumi Service.

 ## Configuring Your Pulumi Organization